 - Why.
-To learn by doing; to practice communicating complex ideas clearly and simply; to teach you how to take control of your education.
+To learn by doing; to practice communicating complex ideas clearly and simply.
 These are the backbone of the course.
 They are an opportunity for you to practice the skills necessary for achieving every one of our learning goals: critical skills, close reading skills, comprehension skills, and writing & communication skills (see above). - What/When/How.
 Groups will be randomly assigned one of the weekly reading questions.
 Their task is to answer it together (not just to select the "best" answer from the group, and present that answer to the class).
-Students in the non-presenting groups are expected to helpfully interrupt the presenting group with questions and clarifications; they are, thus, also on the spot. - Feedback.
+Students in the non-presenting groups are expected to politely interrupt the presenting group with questions, clarifications, and constructive criticism; they are, thus, also on the spot and responsible for the discussion. - Feedback.
 Feedback is live and in-person during class from all of us. - Credit.
 Presentations aren't graded, but don't miss them.
 They are the heart of the class-the place you get to practice and test out your speaking, writing, and critical thinking skills.
 (Writing too, because the same rules apply for good writing as apply for good presenting, and your classmates and I will be interrupting with suggestions and improvements.)
+They are also where you get the answers so that you can do the Self-Assessments.